cbwomack/ERF_Greens/README.md

 2. Evaluation - evaluates emulator performance against CMIP6 scenarios and performs sensitivity analysis.
 3. Application - applies emulator to the FaIR calibrated, constrained ensemble of projections.
 4. Plotting - creates plots for paper describing this emulator.

+<b>All Jupyter notebooks require ERFutils.py to function.</b> This file contains a suite of helper functions which include CMIP6 data regridding, emulator training, emulator evaluation, etc.

 ## File Structure
 This repository is broken into several subfolders containing the data necessary for emulator training, as well as some of the outputs from actually running the emulator.